Skip to main content

 • userId

-These fields correspond to iss, exp, and sub JWT token claims.
+These fields correspond to iss, exp, and sub JWT claims.
 The timestamps are in ISO 8601 format.

 curl -k --cookie "apimlAuthenticationToken={token to query}" -X GET "https://localhost:10080/api/v1/auth/query"